 A professional counselor develops and begins to implement a treatment program geared to the special needs of that teen and his or her family.
 Our counselors meet regularly with the children and family members in individual and family sessions throughout the child’s stay.

-In addition to the parental/family counseling we provide a required parenting class for our parents each week.
-The purpose of these parenting classes is twofold: 1) provide a network of support among our parents and 2) to help them develop skills to be more effective as parents.
+In addition to the parental/family counseling we provide a required parenting group for our parents each week.
+The purpose of these parenting groups is twofold: 1) provide a network of support among our parents and 2) to help them develop skills to be more effective as parents.
 All of our teaching is centered in a thorough Christian worldview of the family.

 A unique feature of The Joy House program is the strong commitment we require from the parents in working with us to get their child back home functioning successfully.
 The parents are our partners in seeing Christ bring healing for both them and their teen.
 We believe we must be able to work not only with the child, but with the family if we are going to achieve success